 - Pets and farm animals

 - The venom (poison) in insect stings and bites

 - Contact allergens (e.g. metals or fragrance ingredients)

 Allergic reactions most often occur on the skin and in the airways and mucous membranes.
 The symptoms usually start straight away after contact with the allergen, but it can also take a few hours or days for them to appear.

 Allergies are sometimes referred to as hypersensitivities.
 But some hypersensitivities have nothing to do with allergies.
 These include certain kinds of food hypersensitivities (intolerances) like lactose intolerance and celiac disease.
 Because the symptoms are often similar, the doctor should carry out a thorough medical examination.
-If it turns out that the symptoms are being caused by an allergic reaction, treatments can be used.
+If it turns out that the symptoms are being caused by an allergic reaction, allergy treatments can be used.